The Baron, Aleppo: Remembering Syria’s legendary hotel

 “Confort parfait, situation unique, le seul recommande par les Agences de Tourisme.”

 So reads an old glass advertisement extolling the virtues of the Hotel Baron in the Syrian city of Aleppo.
-It hung in the hotel’s foyer but like the oversized Stephens’ Ink thermometer on the wall outside (below), it’s probably been hidden for safekeeping, stolen or destroyed.
+It hung in the hotel’s foyer but like the oversized Stephens’ Ink thermometer on the wall outside, it’s probably been hidden for safekeeping, stolen or destroyed.
 Fortunately the storied hotel has survived the worst of the country’s recent and vicious civil war, but it’s uncertain whether paying guests will ever return.
-Even had the Baron been destroyed though its legend would live on, thanks to the important part it’s played in Aleppo’s eventful history.
+Even had the Baron been destroyed, its legend would live on, thanks to the important part it’s played in Aleppo’s eventful history.

 The Baron’s beginnings go back to the late 19th century, when European tourism in the Middle East was in its infancy.
-The story goes that sometime around 1870 an Armenian farmer and devout Christian, one Krikor Mazloumian, undertook a pilgrimage from Turkey to Jerusalem.
+The story goes that sometime around 1870 an Armenian landowner and devout Christian, one Krikor Mazloumian, undertook a pilgrimage from Turkey to Jerusalem.
 Whilst there he noticed how well visitors were accommodated in purpose-built guest houses.
-The impression was compounded on his way home when he passed through Aleppo, where by comparison Europeans were obliged to stay in traditional caravanserais, with none of their usual home comforts.
+The impression was compounded on his way home when he passed through Aleppo, where by comparison Europeans were obliged to stay in traditional urban caravanserais known as khans, with communal rooms and none of their usual home comforts.
 The canny Krikor spotted a business opportunity, and it was one he was happy to take given the persecution faced by Armenians in Turkey.
-So it was that the Mazloumian family relocated to Aleppo and built the city’s first guest house for foreigners, the Ararat, named after the mountain revered by Armenians.
+So it was that the Mazloumian family relocated to Aleppo in the 1880s and built the city’s first guest house for foreigners, the Ararat, named after the mountain revered by Armenians.
+Although it, too, occupied a khan it offered individual rooms, with their own water jugs, basins and towels, which were a significant novelty at the time.

-A few years later Krikor’s sons, Armenak and Onnig, enlarged the family business by building Syria’s first hotel.
-They chose a location that at the time was on the outskirts of Old Aleppo, at the edge of a marsh teeming with wildfowl (it is today a part of the city’s built-up Aziziyeh district).
-The ground floor, with its breezy terrace, wood-panelled dining room, lofty bar and smoking lounge, was completed in 1909; the first storey bedrooms reached by a grand stone staircase were finished two years later, with a further storey added in 1940.
-It is remarkable to think that the hotel’s first guests would have had the opportunity to shoot duck from the terrace without getting their feet wet!
+Construction of the ground floor, with its breezy terrace, wood-panelled dining room, lofty bar and smoking lounge, was commenced in 1909.
+By the time the hotel opened in 1911, the first storey bedrooms had been added, reached by a grand stone staircase (a second storey was added in the late 1930s).
+It is remarkable to think that the hotel’s first guests would have had the opportunity to shoot wild duck in the neighbourhood.

-The Baron Hotel still stands in Aleppo's Aziziyeh district
+The Baron Hotel still stands in Aleppo's Aziziyeh district.
+Image: © Duncan J.D.
+Smith

-When the hotel opened, Syria was a French protectorate, which explains why the street outside was originally named after a French General, Henri Gouraud (1867–1946).
-As commander of French forces during the Franco-Turkish War (1918–1921), he presided over the creation of the French Mandates in Syria and Lebanon (only after Syria gained independence in 1946 was the street renamed Baron Street).
+When the first guests arrived, Syria was part of the Ottoman Empire, which continued to control this part of the world until after the First World War.
+The country then became a French protectorate mandated by the League of Nations.
+This explains why the street on which the hotel stands was originally named after a French General, Henri Gouraud (1867–1946).
+As commander of French forces during the Franco-Turkish War (1918–1921), he presided over the creation of the French Mandates in Syria and Lebanon.
+Only after Syria gained independence in 1946 was the street renamed Baron Street, which has stuck to this day.

 The fortified entrance to Aleppo's citadel